Interstate 710 and State Route 710 (California): Route description

-The southern terminus of the freeway presently signed as I-710 is at Ocean Boulevard in Long Beach.
-From there, the Long Beach Freeway follows the course of the Los Angeles River to Atlantic Boulevard in the city of Bell.
-I-710 then travels roughly north, east of downtown Los Angeles, to its current northern terminus at Valley Boulevard (just north of I-10) in Alhambra and the El Sereno neighborhood of Los Angeles.
+Only the segment of Route 710 between State Route 1 (SR 1) and I-10 is considered an Interstate Highway according to the Federal Highway Administration (FHWA)'s route logs.

-Near its southern terminus, I-710 separates into three spur freeways.
+However, the freeway is still signed as I-710 south of SR 1.
+I-710 separates into three spur freeways near its southern terminus.
 The first spur splits at the 9th Street interchange, with the left-branching ramps crossing the Shoemaker Bridge over Los Angeles River and becoming West Shoreline Drive as they head to downtown Long Beach, passing the Aquarium of the Pacific and the Long Beach Convention Center among other attractions.
 This spur becomes a surface arterial at the intersection with South Chestnut Place and the Pike Parking Garage.
 The second spur continues south as Harbor Scenic Drive, leading to the eastern piers of the Port of Long Beach and the Queen Mary.
 Meanwhile, the main segment continues south as the Seaside Freeway, keeping the I-710 designation, until the interchange with Ocean Boulevard, where offramps to Ocean Boulevard west carry both the Seaside Freeway name and I-710 designation across the Long Beach International Gateway Bridge.
 The I-710 designation then terminates at the interchange with SR 47, while the Seaside Freeway designation continues west along with SR 47 towards the Vincent Thomas Bridge.

+Heading north of SR 1, the Long Beach Freeway follows the course of the Los Angeles River to Atlantic Boulevard at the Bell–Vernon city limits.
+I-710 then travels roughly north, east of downtown Los Angeles, to its current northern terminus at Valley Boulevard (just north of I-10) in Alhambra and the El Sereno neighborhood of Los Angeles.

 There is a part of Route 710 in Pasadena that is constructed to freeway standards, extending from California Boulevard north to the Foothill (I-210)/Ventura (SR 134) freeway interchange.
 However, the route designation on this freeway stub is unsigned, and is instead marked as if it were merely freeway entrance and exit ramps to and from I-210.

 I-710 and SR 710 are part of the California Freeway and Expressway System, and north of SR 1 are part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
+The official Long Beach Freeway designation is I-710 from SR 1 to I-5, as named by the California Highway Commission on November 18, 1954.